 The aforesaid sexual relationship is not initially the relationship between two people woman/man, but indeed the relationship sex/sense, which only takes up again the saying/said relationship.
-And it is only starting from the impossibility of the sex/sense relationship that we can find ourselves in the incomprehension or the misunderstanding between two persons woman/man.
+And it is only starting from the impossibility of the sex/sense relationship that we can locate ourselves in the incomprehension or the misunderstanding between two persons woman/man.
 This acts as an indication of method; rather than sticking to experimental saids, it would be better to seek to infer the underlying saying which is the problem; rather than seeking an always soliciting sense, it is better to leave the place for an always disconcerting sex.

-'There is no sexual relationship' explicitates the interdiction of incest between saying and said.
-Each time saying/said relationship is made directly (in incest) saying quite simply disappears.
-The coupling of the said and saying shortcircuits the whole structure: there is no 'relationship that the truth entertains with the real', or again a relationship which would be established between the said (of truth) and saying (always real) [AE, p.453] in the incest between saying and the said, saying collapses, implodes.
+'There is no sexual relationship' explicates the interdiction of incest between saying and said.
+Each time the saying/said relationship is made directly (in incest) saying quite simply disappears.
+The coupling of the said and saying short-circuits the whole structure: there is no 'relationship that the truth entertains with the real', or again a relationship which would be established between the said (of truth) and saying (always real) [AE, p.453].
+In the incest between saying and the said, saying collapses, implodes.

-How think about this specification of 'it's not that' announced in the 'There is no sexual - relationship'?
+How think about this specification of an 'it's not that' announced in the 'there is no- sexual - relationship, Il n'y a pas - de rapport -sexuel'?

-It is not that in the sense that there is no (il n'y a pas).
+It is not that, in the sense that there is no (il n'y a pas).